Summit Property Management is a residential and commercial real estate management company operating primarily in Montreal and Ontario.

-Summit is a young, dynamic company and prides itself on outstanding customer service and quality thus enabling it to manage some of the most sought after addresses in Montreal!
+Summit is a young, dynamic company and prides itself on customer service and quality thus enabling it to manage some of the most sought after addresses in Montreal!

 RENTING WITH SUMMIT - WHAT TO EXPECT